Executive Coaching ROI

 What results do coached leaders produce beyond ROI?

-Decision speed
+Decision speed.

-A VP I worked with reduced her weekly leaders meeting from 90 minutes to 30.
+A VP we worked with reduced her weekly leaders meeting from 90 minutes to 30.
 She got better at identifying what really needed her input versus what her team could resolve without her.
 That freed up an hour per week for every person on the team: 300 hours across six people annually, now spent on higher-value work.

-Performance and retention
+Performance and retention.

 Twilio rolled out coaching to 8,000+ employees and tracked outcomes over two years.
 Coached employees were 32% more likely to receive high performance ratings and 5x less likely to leave the organization than non-coached peers.
 Coached managers and executives had a retention rate 6.75x higher (BetterUp/Twilio, 2022).

-Bench strength
+Bench strength.

 Coached leaders develop their people more deliberately.
-They delegate with clearer expectations, give feedback that builds their team's capabilities, and creates conditions where their teams can own and deliver higher quality and better results.
+They delegate with clearer expectations, give feedback that builds their team’s capabilities, and create conditions where their teams can own and deliver higher quality and better results.

-Retention at senior levels
+Retention at senior levels.

 When a senior leader leaves, you lose relationships, institutional knowledge, and momentum that can take years to rebuild.
 Coaching helps senior leaders get clear on what they want from their role and shape the role to suit them and deliver more value for the organization, which makes them less likely to leave for reasons that could have been addressed.

-Culture signal
+Culture signal.

 When an organization invests in a leader’s development, people notice.
 The leader notices.
 It’s a signal that the company believes in investing in people.

-What conditions predict the strongest coaching ROI?
+What conditions predict the strongest return?

+The leader chooses coaching.
 Voluntary participation consistently predicts better outcomes than mandated coaching.
 Someone who chose to be in the process is usually ready to examine their own patterns, rather than being defensive.

-"Become a better leader" produces vague results.
-"Reduce my team's turnover by improving how I conduct 1:1s and give direct feedback" produces better coaching and measurable change.
+Goals are specific.
+“Become a better leader” produces vague results.
+“Reduce my team’s turnover by improving how I conduct 1:1s and give direct feedback” produces better coaching and measurable change.

-Coaching works best when the leader's manager knows about the engagement, supports the time commitment, and recognizes and reinforces new behaviors when they see them.
+The organization supports the process.
+Coaching works best when the leader’s manager knows about the engagement, supports the time commitment, and recognizes and reinforces new behaviors when they see them.

+The engagement is structured for outcomes.
 Behavior change takes repetition and execution on the job.
-For founders, executives, VPs, senior leaders and department heads navigating complex, high-stakes situations, we recommend starting with a four-month engagement and measurable goals.
-For managers, senior managers, directors, and senior directors, our group coaching program (the High Performance Leadership Accelerator) includes lifetime access to video lessons and materials (including future upgrades), 12 weeks of live group coaching, 3 individual coaching sessions at key milestones, and assessments at baseline, 90 days, and 180 days so you can see what changed and prioritize what to focus on next.
+For founders, executives, VPs and senior leaders navigating complex, high-stakes situations, we recommend starting with a four-month engagement and measurable goals.
+For managers, directors and high potentials, our group coaching program (the High Performance Leadership Accelerator) includes lifetime access to video lessons and materials (including future upgrades), 12 weeks of live group coaching, 3 individual coaching sessions at key milestones, and assessments at baseline, 90 days, and 180 days so you can see what changed and prioritize what to focus on next.

 Start with metrics your organization already tracks: engagement scores, turnover rates, time-to-productivity for new leaders, 360-feedback, leadership pipeline assessments.

-Pick two or three metrics that coaching directly affects.
+Pick two or three metrics that coaching ROI directly affects.
 Measure them before the engagement starts, during it, and after.
-That gives you an internal ROI number built on your own data, which is what a CFO actually wants to see.
+That gives you an internal ROI number built on your own data, which is what a CFO wants to see.

 The conversation with your CFO has four parts: name the specific problem coaching will address (turnover on a specific team, engagement scores in a business unit, a leader who needs to grow into a larger role).
 Attach a dollar cost to that problem using the frameworks above.
 Show the 3-7x ROI range shown in the research.
 Commit to measuring before, during, and after so you’ll have your own ROI data at 90-days and 180-days.